braeden-muller/vtcs-vim-tips/README.md

 4. Map your `caps lock` to `esc` (this must be done outside Vim), it will make it easier to leave insert mode since your hand won’t have to leave the home row.
+5. `j` and `k` move up and down lines separated by newline, skipping any sort of overflow created from having lines be too long, even though they're visually below the line you're currently on.
+If you wish to move up and down visual lines on the screen instead of lines separated by newline, use `gj` and `gk.` This is useful if you’re using Vim to type up an essay with paragraphs that will likely overflow!

+    - Example: If your cursor is where the underline is next to *Duis*, pressing `j` will make it go to the *p* in *proident* since that is where the formal new line is, but pressing `gj` will make it go down to the *e* in *dolore*:
+    ```
+    2   Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusm
+          tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim
+    1   veniam, quis nostrud exercitation ullamco laboris aliquip ex e
+    96  commodo consequat.
+Duis_ ute irure dolor in reprehenderit in voluptate
+          velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint
+    1   occaecat cupidatat non proident, sunt in culpa qui officia deserunt mo
+          llit anim id est laborum.
+    ```